UMT-Recruiting/unitedmasters/README.md

 -Make the endpoints POST instead of GET so that there could be a UI that posts to them.

--Instead of only upper and lowercase letters, numbers 0-9 could also be included to increase the range of random combinations
+-Instead of only upper and lowercase letters, numbers 0-9 could also be included to increase the range of random combinations.

 -Use a relational database such as MySQL or Postgres instead of SQLite.